vincexiv/vincexiv/README.md

 ### About Me

 - 🔭 I’m currently a learning Typescript
-- :computer: Most used line of code `git commit --amend -v`
+- :computer: Most used line of code `git commit -m <insert message>`
 - 🤔 I’m looking for help working with Python ML models in Ruby on Rails backend
 - 😄 Pronouns: they/them.
 - ⚡ Fun fact: I love Ruby on Rails